Ethan88/VMF/README.md

 For this reason -- to ensure the price stability of the Lisa -- the value of outstanding LX for any given Fund may not exceed the value of their initial stake (either $10,000 USD in ETH or 10 percent of AUM, whichever is larger) that they submitted when launching their fund, and which is being held in the stake contract.

 #Software components
-0. Central Bank CLI daemon (free and open source)
+0. Central Bank CLI daemon/node (free and open source)
-1. Fund node CLI daemon (free and open source)
+1. Fund node CLI daemon/node (free and open source)
 2. Wallet mobile application (iOS/Android; proprietary)
 3. Trading Interface ("Flux Trade"; proprietary)